If I asked you to tell me where the closest warehouse is to you could you do it? I bet you could!

 The Fuel Cell and Hydrogen Energy Association (FCHEA) has an entire community of members and lists numerous large-scale companies that have made the switch.
 Here are just a few you can find on their page:

 Walmart’s Import Distribution Center in Mobile, Alabama utilizes hydrogen fuel cell forklifts powered by Plug Power.
-The 2.6 million-square-foot facility opened in August 2018 and supplies more than 700 stores in the region.
-Since then, Walmart has added more than 2,000 fuel cell forklifts to its facilities across the country.
+The 2.6 million square-foot facility opened in August 2018 and supplies more than 700 stores in the region.
+Since then, Walmart has added more than 2,000 fuel cell forklifts to their facilities across the country.

-Image Source: Plug Power- A portion of Walmart’s fleet of Plug Power forklifts.
+A portion of Walmart’s fleet of Plug Power forklifts.
+Source: Plug Power

-Image Source: BMW- A fuel cell-powered forklift fleet and refueling station.
+BMW’s fuel cell-powered forklift fleet and refueling station.
+Source: BMW

 Port of Los Angeles